 Building owner forums

-Wellington City Council will hold two forums to give owners an overview of the URM programme, introduce the process and answer specific questions.
-This will also be a chance for owners to meet each other and look for opportunities to work together.
+Wellington City Council held two forums giving owners an overview of the URM programme, introducing the process and answering specific questions.
+This was also a chance for owners to meet each other and look for opportunities to work together.

 What is an unreinforced masonry building?